Event system

 Event timing

-The time an event is fired relative to the operation it is related to depends on the event’s type.
-The observer callbacks are executed immediately by any fired event.
+The time an event is emitted relative to the operation it is related to depends on the event’s type.
+The observer callbacks are executed immediately by any emitted event.

-For batch operations, all events are fired before or after the entire batch, respectively.
-For batch creation or addition, events are fired after the potential batch callback is executed for all entities, allowing to inspect the result.
+For batch operations, all events are emitted before or after the entire batch, respectively.
+For batch creation or addition, events are emitted after the potential batch callback is executed for all entities, allowing to inspect the result.

 Note that observer order is undefined.
 Observers are not necessarily triggered in the same order as they were registered.